JuliaNLSolvers/NLsolve.jl/README.md

     df = DifferentiableMultivariateFunction(f!)
     nlsolve(df, initial_x)

+### Automatic differentiation

+Another option if you do not have a function computing the Jacobian is to use automatic differentiation, thanks to the `DualNumbers` package.
+The syntax is
+simply:

+    nlsolve(f!, initial_x, autodiff = true)

 ### Jacobian available

 If, in addition to `f!`, you have a function `g!(x::Vector, gx::Array)` for